SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 Both can be accessed via the **Ecosystem** menu in the navigator.

-Additionally, in {{< enterprise-tenant >}}s, it is possible to configure **Default subscriptions**, i.e. you can specify a list of applications that are subscribed by default to every new tenant on creation and/or to all existing tenants on platform upgrade.
+Additionally, in {{< enterprise-tenant >}}s, it is possible to configure **Default subscriptions**, that means you can specify a list of applications that are subscribed by default to every new tenant on creation and/or to all existing tenants on platform upgrade.
 For details, see [Enterprise tenant > Default subscriptions](/users-guide/enterprise-tenant/#default-subscriptions).

 <img src="/images/users-guide/Administration/admin-menu.png" alt="Applications menu">